 A teacher is the maker of the society.
 If not all the people but the majority of the population will go to school during their childhood to learn.
 Those times the minds will be tender and tuning them the way we want is easy.
-So the teachers in the school will play a very important role in shaping the lives of the students.
+So the teachers in the school play a very important role in shaping the lives of the students.
 Majority of the students will have more faith in their teachers.
 They believe that what the teacher told is correct.
-So teachers during this period will have to teach the importance of ethics in lives and values of morals.
-Then they will understand them easily.
 More than subjects, they should tell them what is good, what is bad and what way one should behave in their lives.
-Once these basics were taught to them and planted them in their mind, they will be more matured in their lives and see higher lives in their lives.
-But what is happening these days, the teachers are feeling that theirs is a job like other jobs.
-Come, teach and go.
-But this is not correct.
-A teaching profession is an entirely different profession and they are the leaders of society.
+Once these basics are taught and planted in their mind, they will be more matured in their lives and see higher levels in their lives.
+But what is happening these days is that the teachers are feeling that their's is a job like other jobs.
+Come, teach and go seems to be the practice.
+But this is not correct; teaching is an entirely different profession.

 Very well said, Dr Rao Sir.
 Teaching is completely a different profession.
 This profession in its ideal form does not aim at money.
 Actually, money is the byproduct.
 The purpose is to think and draw best out of the students for the fulfilment and achievement of his/her goals.
 Teaching is a 24x7 profession, not limited to the work hours like any other professions.

-The role of the teacher is to mould the students with the consistent effort from indisciplined domain to the disciplined one and this journey is not so easy.
-It requires a personal bondage and the teachers have the tolerance to listen to hear the individual grievances of each student.
-He has to create a climate where the learning process becomes easy with the due support and stimulation.
+The role of the teacher is to mould the students with a consistent effort from an indisciplined domain to the disciplined one and this journey is not so easy.
+It requires personal bondage and the teachers should have the tolerance to listen to hear the individual grievances of each student.
+He has to create a climate where the learning process becomes easy with due support and stimulation.
 It should go beyond the specific time allocated for the teaching assignment.
-If needed, timing will go beyond this boundary so as to stimulate the pupils for better learning of the modules.
-Money derived from such profession is not the principal objective but may be considered as the secondary bye product.

 The teachers need to develop higher thinking levels among their pupils and should make them aware of their own goal.
-They should be able to create interest in the lines which they are persuing.
-The long bondage between the teachers and pupils would eliminate the doubts of pupils and would help in growing health concious young man and these pupils would turn to sensible citizens later on.
+They should be able to create interest in the lines which they are pursuing.
+The long bondage between the teachers and pupils would help in growing conscious young men who would become sensible citizens later on.